PhilipDaniels/rmule/README.md

   /503 start to create data structures: CStatistics, CClientList, CFriendList, CSearchList etc.

 [ ] Created, updated and last_ping_time: need to decide on data type
+    TEXT in the database
+    time::OffsetDateTime in the model

 [ ] Run as a daemon (PID file needed)
 [ ] Caching.